Qala-Dev/course-materials/schedule/week-2.md

 The afternoons will be spent continuing your project-building from week 1, with focus shifting towards lightning-based programs and applications.

+Choose a project from the [projects](../projects.md) page and get started on it, following the instructions on the project page.

 Some of the goals for the week, in addition to the project work include:

 * Run LND from source